Q & A (your classmates’ questions… attempted answers)

 (c) Being heard and respected - Care partners live with knowledge that researchers and clinicians don't always have.
 In the before/after class discussions, there is space for their insights = appreciating their expertise, not just "teaching" them.

-(d) The depth of impact - "Of course a person who has lot peripheral vision will be startled" is important insight.
-This class could take the compassion and understanding deeper—”oh, when my partner is jammed into a foveal attitude, these are all the ways she loses her emotional resilience.”
+(d) The depth of impact - "Of course a person who has lost peripheral vision will be startled" is important insight.
+This class could take the compassion and understanding deeper—”oh, when my partner is jammed into a foveal attitude, these are all the ways they lose their emotional resilience.”

 (e) The counterbalance - Care partner stress often involves hyper-focus (vigilance, managing, problem-solving) - exactly the foveal narrowing their partner is experiencing involuntarily.
-Learning to drop into peripheral awareness as self-care AND as a way to model/support a calmer organismic system could benefit the care partner and the care partnership.
+Learning to drop into peripheral awareness as self-care AND as a way to model/support a calmer overall system could benefit the care partner and the care partnership.
+Peripheral attitudes are contagious.

-(f) Picking up on a suggestion from a gerontologist, perhaps there are some parts of these lessons that the care partners could do together.
+(f) Teaming?
+Picking up on a suggestion from a gerontologist, perhaps there are some parts of these lessons that the care partners could do together.
+Really—that is what hand-under-hand is, in Feldenkrais terms a ‘Functional Integration.’
+Almost every lesson we’ll do will have potential for teaming.

 ‘Health Clowns’?

 This question came from an expert in memory care.
 There is a whole cadre of clowning that relates to health—children in hospitals, cancer care, and elder health clowning being three major categories.
 It doesn’t seem to be as well known in the US as it is in Canada, Australia and Europe.
-There are some very good interviews of clowns on Barnaby King’s clownversations, but they are more oriented towards clowns who want to learn more about clowning.
 If you are a memory care expert / dementia navigator/ gerontologist—or care partner!—you may find one of these videos to be of interest:

 https://www.youtube.com/watch?v=STcyPJEcA40